hazeorid/satellid-base/identity/value.md

 + Designed to store quickly with the fewest steps possible
 + Optimized for storing various kinds of knowledge with data with no formatting needed
 + Keeping things smaller and optimized, prevent storage bloat
-+ Connecting varios different knowledge bases
 + Liberate user and data since the beginning
 + Complete authorship control
 + Seamless experience across systems and devices
 + More focus on valuable content than style
 + Managing both online and offline self-presence information at once
++ Small footprint and require minimum resources

 Purview of Pledge
 -----------------